collaboratepr/memory-game-1/README.md

 # Memory game
-A Javascript game using ES2015.# memory-game
+A Javascript game using ES2015.